 The Republican chairman was furious with me.

-Uh, there were promises made by the Justice Department to any other uh Republican members that wanted uh to have sunsets, but as I pointed out to the other Republican members before the hearing started, look, you know, they the Republican attorney general's office has not provided the information we've been requesting for years until the sunset came up.
+But as I pointed out to the other Republican members before the hearing started, look, you know, the Republican Attorney General's office has not provided the information we've been requesting for years until the sunset came up.

 It's important to have sunsets.